Using multiple traefik middlewares using docker labels

 echo $(htpasswd -nb user password) | sed -e s/\\$/\\$\\$/g

-The sed part is to double the $
+The sed part is to double the $ sign as traefik needs it.

 Then, edit the deploy part of the docker-compose file like this: